Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat on rock in the desert

-For more than 3,000 years, cats were symbols of social and religious practices in ancient Egypt.
-Many Egyptian deities were made into statues with cat-shaped heads to represent fertility, power, and justice.
-The Egyptians also wore detailed cat-themed jewelry and mummified cats that were adorned with iron and beaded collars.
+For over 3,000 years, cats were symbols of social and religious practices in ancient Egypt.
+Many Egyptian deities were made into statues with cat-shaped heads representing fertility, power, and justice.
+The Egyptians also wore detailed cat-themed jewelry and mummified cats adorned with iron and beaded collars.
 Countless cat artifacts exist today that prove how revered these cats were in Egypt.
 In this article, we talk more about the history of cats in Egypt and why they were so beloved.

 divider-cat